HIPAA Privacy and Security

 - Names of individuals identified in the records (e.g. list of patients, list of students);

-- Create an inventory list by box numbers and description;
+- Create an inventory list by box numbers and descriptions;

 - If any boxes are missing: 1.
 Report as an incident and 2.
 Investigate immediately!